 Full recovery of adrenal function is possible, but it requires a strategic approach that includes rest, de-stressing, balancing blood sugar, reducing inflammation, and replenishing nutrients and adaptogens.
 All of these are incorporated into my Adrenal Recovery Protocol, which I’ve shared publicly for the first time (earlier versions have been used in my workshops) in Hashimoto’s Protocol.

 You can test for adrenal fatigue with a saliva test (blood tests can check hormone levels to also give clues).
 But you don’t have to wait for a diagnosis to start implementing one of the most important strategies in adrenal recovery--minimizing stress.
 Do this by starting to include more things that make you feel better each day and less that make you feel worse.

 Maybe create more time with loved ones or give yourself the gift of a little extra sleep.
 My clients have also reported that being in nature, walking, or getting a massage can create feelings of calm.

-In the worse column, it’s common to see examples such as being around toxic people, lack of sunshine or sleep, or fighting with love ones.
+In the worse column, it’s common to see examples such as being around toxic people, lack of sunshine or sleep, or fighting with loved ones.

 You can have tests ordered by your physician and there are also some other options for ordering tests on your own.
 UltaLabs is one option and Everlywell is another.
 You can get 12% off at Everlywell by entering the code EVERLY in the shopping cart.